yonkahlon/Zenject/README.md

 Note that you do not need to load the environment scene and the ship scene at the same time for this to work.
 For example, you might want to have a menu embedded inside the environment to allow the user to choose their ship before starting.
 So you could create a menu scene and load that after the environment scene.
 Then once the user chooses their ship, you could load the associated ship scene by calling the unity method `SceneManager.LoadScene` (making sure to use `LoadSceneMode.Additive`).

 Also note that the Validate command can be used to quickly verify the different multi-scene setups.
+If you find that scenes are unloaded when you do this see <a href="https://github.com/modesttree/Zenject/issues/168">here</a>.

 Also, I should mention that Unity currently doesn't have a built-in way to save and restore multi-scene setups.
 We use a simple editor script for this that you can find <a href="https://gist.github.com/svermeulen/8927b29b2bfab4e84c950b6788b0c677">here</a> if interested.